Call for Information from Tool Providers for UK Local Authority Toolkit to support SLES Innovations

 - Identifying and committing resources and supply chain

 - Identifying and engaging with stakeholders.

 This Request for Information is seen as an important first step of active engagement with the sector to identify offerings that would add value to the Toolkit.

-If you think you or your organisation has a tool which will be of practical use to a local authority across the following stages then please review the Expression of Interest (EOI) and register for our webinar launch of the EOI on Thursday 29 October 2020, 2-4pm using the button on the right hand side of this page.
+If you think you or your organisation has a tool which will be of practical use to a local authority across the following stages then please review the Expression of Interest (EOI).
 Responses to our EOI are expected by Monday 23 Nov 2020.
 Please view our Tool Providers for UK Local Authority Toolkit EoI webinar below, which took place on 29 October 2020.
 This is also available on Contracts Finder along with a transcript of questions asked during the webinar.